meshcloud/actions-send-status/README.md

 This GitHub Action helps you send the status back to your buildinbblock-run in meshStack.

-Before using this action, set up authentication to Meshstack with the [meshcloud/actions-register-source](https://github.com/meshcloud/actions-register-source) action.
-This action logs in to Meshstack and registers the source of the run.
+Before using this action, set up authentication to meshStack with the [meshcloud/actions-register-source](https://github.com/meshcloud/actions-register-source) action.
+This action logs in to meshStack and registers the source of the run.

 ## Overview